COneal81/COneal81.github.io/_posts/2020-03-14-order_of_go_rails_application.markdown

 By creating a 'Order of Go', you will have organization to your thoughts and be able to execute your project faster.
 I hope this helps you get started building a rails application and decreases the coding timeframe of your project.

 Most of all...
-Have fun coding!!!
+Have FUN coding!!!